 With cognitive wireless, XR Series routers can use the highest performance, most reliable, lowest cost, or otherwise best available network given their current conditions – and if these conditions change, or a network outage occurs, switch to another network in less than a second for ‘always on’ connectivity.

-While these new capabilities will deliver immediate benefits to customers deploying XR Series multi-network 5G routers today, we are already planning on delivering customers additional value-added features and services in the future via AirLink OS and ALMS.
-For example, our roadmap includes plans to introduce the following new features and services:
+While these capabilities are already delivering immediate benefits to customers deploying XR Series multi-network 5G routers, today we have additional value-added features and services via the latest version of AirLink OS and ALMS including:

-• Expanded Edge Processing Capabilities: AirLink OS includes a Linux container layer that will allow customers to deploy and manage containerized Linux applications, integrated with ALMS and with Azure IoT Central.
-With these expanded edge processing capabilities, customers can easily create and update containerized Linux applications for multiple use cases and custom integrations.
+• Expanded Edge Processing Capabilities: The latest version of AirLink OS enables Open Container Initiative (OCI) compatible Docker containers to run on both XR and the new RX routers.
+Support of a container registry allows customers to remotely deploy and manage containerized applications.
+With these expanded edge processing capabilities, customers can easily create and update containerized applications for multiple use cases and custom integrations.

-• Captive Portal Support: Building on AirLink OS’s more flexible and powerful routing framework, this new captive portal support will enable customers to customize network access and content filtering rules at a granular level, and also easily record and audit who is accessing what content through their routers.
+• Captive Portal Support: Building on AirLink OS’s more flexible and powerful routing framework, this new captive portal support enables customers to customize network access and content filtering rules at a granular level, and also easily record and audit who is accessing what content through their routers.

 In addition to these new features and services, AirLink OS delivers industry-leading end-to-end security capabilities that Sierra Wireless’s customers have come to expect.
 This multi-layered device-to-cloud security includes unique cryptographic keys that connect the router to ALMS, a hardware-accelerated VPN for secure transport, secure boot, secure firmware updates, and use of the Wi-Fi Protected Access 3 (WPA-3) protocol.

-As organizations extend 5G beyond smart phones to their vehicles, factories, health care facilities, students’ homes, and offices they will need rugged, high bandwidth, secure multi-network 5G router solutions that combine high-performance, industrial-grade hardware with advanced software.
+As organizations extend 5G beyond smart phones to their vehicles, factories, health care facilities, students’ homes, and offices, users need rugged, high bandwidth, secure multi-network 5G router solutions that combine high-performance, industrial-grade hardware with advanced software.

 By powering the fast, flexible XR Series routers with our intelligent, responsive new AirLink OS, Sierra Wireless delivers these organizations the multi-network 5G router solution they need to extend video streaming, video offload and other next-generation mission- and business-critical applications to these and other locations, transforming the way they operate.

-Start with Sierra to learn more about how our new XR Series router solutions, powered by our advanced Airlink OS, enable you to use 5G to accelerate your digital transformation.
+Start with Sierra to learn more about how our XR Series and RX55 router solutions, powered by our advanced Airlink OS, enable you to accelerate your digital transformation.

 Get innovation delivered to your inbox.
 Sign up for our blog and stay on top of the very latest from Sierra Wireless.